aatef/DevNOps/README.md

 # Days 37-90: Continuous Learning and Improvement

 Use the remaining days to continually learn, practice, and refine your DevOps skills.
 Stay updated with industry trends, tools, and best practices.

-This daily plan is intense, and it's crucial to adjust the pace to match your own learning style and prior experience.
-DevOps is a broad and evolving field, so continue learning and adapting even after the initial 90 days.